-We have become aware of some unauthorized translations of the CD-RISC, i.e. they have been undertaken without permission of either Dr Connor or Dr Davidson.
+We have become aware of some unauthorized translations of the CD-RISC, i.e. they have been undertaken without permission.
 Some of these translations have been based on an incomplete version of the scale and cannot be considered valid or reliable.

 If you are interested in using a translation, we encourage you to contact us before proceeding.
 If you wish to undertake a translation, please contact us for details of the standard translation procedure.

-The scale can only be obtained directly from Dr. Connor or Dr. Davidson, after an agreement has been completed.
+The scale can only be obtained directly from Dr. Connor, Dr. Davidson, or Ms. Becky Williams after an agreement has been completed.

 4. Do unauthorized forms of the CD-RISC exist?